fabianomonteiro/open-certification-prep/CONTRIBUTING.md

 # Contribution Guide

-Thank you for considering contributing to the **Open Certification Prep** project!
+Thank you for considering contributing to the **Open Certification Prompts** project!
 This document provides guidelines and best practices for contributing to the repository.

 ## Table of Contents